 For something more mid-range, we – and our guests – also love the Taj Jai Mahal Palace, Samode Haveli, and the Trident.
 Of these, the Taj Jai Mahal Palace offers the opportunity to stay in a former Indian palace dating back almost 300 years.
 Samode Haveli – a gloriously restored haveli dating back over 150 years – affords a similar historical experience on a more intimate scale.
-The Trident offers a more modern setting and a fabulous view of Mansagar Lake.
+The Trident presents a more modern setting and a fabulous view of Mansagar Lake.

-On your first full day in Jaipur, we’d recommend exploring the old walled area of the city, accompanied by one of our local experts.
-The old walled area has the City Palace, an astronomical observatory and bazaars that sell everything from shoes to jewellery.
+After returning to the hotel for breakfast and a bit of a rest, we recommend reuniting with your guide to explore the old walled area of the city.
+The old walled area has the City Palace, an astronomical observatory, and bazaars that sell everything from shoes to jewellery.
 The focal point remains the honeycombed Hawa Mahal (also known as the Palace of Winds).

 The City Palace has been home to the rulers of Jaipur since the early 18th century.
 This sprawling complex is a stunning fusion of Rajput and Mughal architectural styles, with airy courtyards and public buildings leading to private apartments.
 Today, part of the City Palace is open to the public as a museum, providing a splendid introduction to the princely past of Jaipur and its fascinating arts and crafts.
 All sorts of treasures are housed here; from miniature paintings to manuscripts, carpets, musical instruments, royal costumes and weaponry.
 A highlight of the museum is the two giant silver urns listed in the Guinness Book of Records as the world’s largest silver objects.
 Believe it or not, they were used by the Maharaja to carry his sacred Ganges water when he visited London in 1901!
 The best part, in our opinion, is the little-known private rooms (an Indian Excursions exclusive, if you will), all of which are extravagantly decorated and will be explained by your experienced guide.

 Neighbouring the City Palace is the Jantar Mantar; a huge observatory built by the founder of Jaipur between 1728 and 1734.
-The observatory has been described as “the most realistic and logical landscape in stone’, with its 16 instruments resembling a giant sculptural composition.
-Even today, the instruments are still used to forecast how hot the summer months will be, the expected date of arrival, duration and intensity of the monsoon, and the possibility of floods and famine.
+The observatory has been described as “the most realistic and logical landscape in stone”, with its 16 instruments resembling a giant sculptural composition.
+Even today, the tools are still used to forecast how hot the summer months will be, the expected date of arrival, duration and intensity of the monsoon, and the possibility of floods and famine.

-After a break for lunch, head over to Hawa Mahal, a whimsical addition to Rajasthan’s rich architectural vocabulary.
+After a break for lunch, head over to the Hawa Mahal, a whimsical addition to Rajasthan’s rich architectural vocabulary.
 This fanciful building was erected in 1799 by Sawai Pratap Singh (r.
 1778 – 1803) and today, its ornate pink façade has become an icon for the city.
 The tiered, honeycomb-like composition of projecting windows and balconies with perforated screens is five storeys high but just one room deep.
 It was built this way to enable to veiled ladies of the court to observe, unnoticed, activities on the street below.
-It’s completely up to you whether you’d like to stop for a photo of the façade, or whether you’d prefer to head inside to explore.
+It’s entirely up to you whether you’d like to stop for a photo of the façade, or whether you’d prefer to head inside to explore.
 Inside, visitors can climb up to the top and take a look through the latticed windows.

-From the Hawa Mahal, we’d recommend continuing on foot through the colourful bazaars that surround it, in an area known as ‘Badi Chaupar’ (‘Large Square’).
-Within this maze of narrow streets, you’ll find a number of shops and stalls selling everything from puppets to silver jewellery and other local handicrafts.
-The whole area is a hub of activity, rich with sights, sounds and smells.
+From the Hawa Mahal, we recommend continuing on foot through the colourful bazaars that surround it, in an area known as Badi Chaupar (Large Square).
+Within this maze of narrow streets, you’ll find shops and stalls selling everything from puppets to silver jewellery and other local handicrafts.
+The whole area is a hub of activity, vibrant with sights, sounds and smells.

-To end the day, we’d recommend drinks at Bar Palladio.
+To end the day, we recommend drinks at Bar Palladio.
 Owned by Italian Barbara Miolini, Bar Palladio is a stunning space adorned with frescos, fan-tailed peacocks, mango trees and a tented garden.
 Bar Palladio serves a menu of cocktails, wines and spirits, with classic Italian food.

-On your way back into the city, we’d recommend stopping at Mansagar Lake to take in the Jal Mahal water palace that appears to float within it.
+On your way back into the city, we recommend stopping at Mansagar Lake to take in the Jal Mahal water palace that appears to float within it.
 Built in the mid-18th century, it is said to have been the inspiration for the famous Lake Palace in Udaipur.
-Whilst it’s not open to visitors, it’s a lovely view and a great photo opportunity.
+While it’s not open to visitors, it’s a lovely view and a great photo opportunity.
 The area around the lake is particularly buzzing in the evening when locals stroll along it enjoying a cold drink or an ice cream.

-To end the day on a special and unusual note, we’d recommend spending the evening with elephants at Dera Amer.
+To end the day on a different and unusual note, we recommend spending the evening with elephants at Dera Amer.
 Here, on the peaceful rural outskirts of Jaipur, owner Udaijit Singh offers the opportunity to get up close and personal with these magnificent creates in a humane setting.
-Help to feed and bathe your elephant with the assistance of her mahout, whilst camp staff are on hand to answer anything and everything you’d like to know about her.
+Help to feed and bathe your elephant with the assistance of her mahout, while camp staff are on hand to answer anything and everything you’d like to know about her.
 You’d then take a slow, gentle walk together through the surrounding deciduous forests – passing by a 300-year-old temple – before returning to the courtyard for dinner.